-UPDATE: The Pathways Plan was presented to Planning and Zoning on Thursday, July 12th.
+UPDATE: Pathways Plan was ‘shelved’ by Ctiy Council on August 6, 2018.
+The Pathways Plan was presented to Planning and Zoning on Thursday, July 12, 2018.
 The Meeting video is available to view online.
 P&Z voted unanimously not to recommend the Plan to City Council at this time.

-According to the Pending Agenda Items in the City Manager’s Weekly Memo for 7-13-18 the Pathways Project will be ‘reviewed’ at the City Council meeting on August 6th.
+The Pathways Project will be ‘reviewed’ at the City Council meeting on August 6, 2018.
 You can email Council at firstname.lastname@example.org and request that your email be forwarded to the Mayor and City Council.

 Streets shown on current maps: 8 feet wide – South Rice, Evergreen, Fournace, Newcastle; 6 feet wide – Maple, Alder, Chimney Rock, Ferris, Anderson/Second, Englewood, Avenue B, Mulberry, Sunburst.
 (Let me know if I missed any.)
 See maps at the bottom of this post.

 One of the items on the agenda for the June meeting of the Parks and Recreation Advisory Board was “Discussion and possible action regarding the Community Pathways Project”.
 Updated project files can be found at the end of this post.

 Ayo Bello, an engineer with HR Green, the contractor for this $75,000 dollar plan, explained that the Pathways plan was developed based on a City survey.
 The survey garnered 430 responses out of over 16,000 residents – about 2.7%.

 City staff member Cristin Emshoff and Mr. Bello presented the details of the new plan in hopes of gaining the Board’s approval.
 After a PowerPoint presentation they explained that no pathway would be on private land, all would be built on public right-of-way (ROW).